 If we would like to have not only fifths and octaves justly tuned, but also thirds, then we end up with a great number of different pitches within the octave if we are to be able to modulate between keys.
 In fact, it is a mathematical consequence that for each additional interval we demand to be justly tuned, the number of needed pitches increases dramatically.
 By doing so we lose the feeling of, for example, what the note C stands for, since its pitch may change according to the musical context.

-Is then justly tuned intervals what we should strive for?
-It has been shown that musicians who are playing instruments that allow free intonation, or singers, do not necessarily prefer "just intonation", but might sometimes play or sing equal tempered, and sometimes with features lent from Pythagorean tuning.
+Is justly tuned intervals what we should strive for?
+It has been shown that musicians who are playing instruments that allow free intonation, or singers, do not necessarily prefer "Just Intonation" (JI), but might sometimes play or sing equal tempered, and sometimes with features lent from Pythagorean tuning.
 Using only justly tuned intervals could potentially make the music sound dull or lifeless.
 Choirs often choose to justly intonate the third in the final chord, but otherwise not!
-Pipe organs with complex registrations could perhaps benefit from a more pure tuning in order to avoid excessive beating between partials coming from a multitude of sound producing sources.
+JI is more about the interval relationship of tones that are sounded together, and not so much about absolute pitches.
+Usually what happens in JI is that a tone is pulled away from its "true self" so that the sound becomes smoother.

 The introduction of audible beats does otherwise actually enhance the sound by adding what might resemble the vibrato of a singer.
 This implicates that equal tempered tuning is, contrary to what is sometimes claimed, not necessarily an inferior tuning.
 It is simply a question of personal taste if you prefer other tunings.
 Most people are so used to equal tempered tuning that they find other tunings less satisfying.
 Pianists today can play digital pianos where you can tune the piano in many ways.
 If you have access to one of these pianos, try out different tunings and see what your personal preferences are.